 Michael is the founder and Managing Partner of Global Sustain where for the past ten years he provides leadership in sustainability strategy issues, CR measurement and reporting, supporting CR activities, assisting companies in improving sustainability performance and recognition through metrics/indices, awards and initiatives, serving as the critical link for the formation of external partnerships with NGOs/foundations, think tanks, institutions, governments, and other businesses to accomplish sustainability objectives.
 He is also engaged in organising sustainability conferences and training events and offering practical guidance to companies on the implementation of responsible investment practices.
 He has presented in international events and produced international publications on responsible investments and sustainable leadership.
 Michael also collaborates with sustainability driven international organisations such as the Global Reporting Initiative, Principles for Responsible Investment, United Nations Global Compact, (he is a member of the secretariat of the Global Compact Network in Greece), EFQM, Institute of Directors, Social Value International, European Commission & Parliament and the CEO Clubs International (he is a member of the Advisory Board in Greece).
 In the past he has held senior positions in a venture capital firm and a closed-end fund engaging in business plans for private investments, company feasibility and valuation, business training and project management.
 For five years, Michael also worked for ICAP Group, the largest business information and consulting firm in South-East Europe, as Senior Manager in risk management projects.
 Michael holds an MBA and a diploma in Production Engineering and Management and speaks English, French and Greek.

-Mrs. Martina Macpherson is Global Head of Sustainability Indices, ESG Product Management and Research, at S&P Dow Jones Indices (S&P DJI).
-In this role, Martina is responsible for the management and development of new ESG indices and overseeing the existing suite.
-Prior to joining S&P DJI, Martina served as founder and managing partner at SI Partners Ltd., an independent consulting firm specializing in Economic Environmental Social and Governance (E-ESG) research, products, investment content, and engagement services.
+Mrs. Martina Macpherson is Head of ESG Research & Analysis at S&P Global Ratings.
+Martina has served as founder and managing partner at SI Partners Ltd., an independent consulting firm specializing in Economic Environmental Social and Governance (E-ESG) research, products, investment content, and engagement services.
 Previously, Martina held a range of senior global research, business, and product development roles at Hermes EOS, MSCI ESG Research and Lloyds Banking Group/Insight Investment.
 Earlier in her career, she also worked for RBS Asset Management, F&C (now BMO) and Deutsche Bank.
 Martina holds an M.A. from the University of Frankfurt and a certificate by the Investment Management Association in the United Kingdom.
 She is a writer, lecturer at University of Zurich and at Henley Business School and presenter on sustainable investment and corporate governance themes – and contributes regularly to industry and academic publications.
 Martina is a board member of the Global Network for Sustainable Financial Markets and an independent non-executive director board member and chair of the Global Thinkers Forum.
 She sits on the U.K. Sustainable Investment and Finance Association’s (UKSIF) analyst committee board, and is a member of Towers Watson’s Thinking Ahead Institute Sustainability Working Group, as well as UNCTAD / Sustainable Stock Exchanges’ Green Finance Working Group and WAM – Women Advancing Microfinance.
 Martina is a member of the Institute of Directors, an affiliate member of ICSA: The Governance Institute and an alumni fellow of the German National Academic Foundation.